 Virginia House of Delegates

-In the House of Delegates, Eileen is a member of the Transportation Committee, Finance Committee and the Commerce & Labor Committee.
+In the House of Delegates, Eileen is a member of the Rules Committee, Finance Committee and the Commerce & Labor Committee.
 She currently serves on the Joint Commission on Transportation Accountability, Health Insurance Reform Commission, Joint Commission on Technology and Science, Virginia Commission on Intergovernmental Cooperation and the Transportation Public-Private Partnership Steering Committee.
 She also chairs the Advisory Council on Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) & Pediatric Acute-onset Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).
-Additionally, she is the chair and a founding member of the bipartisan General Assembly Arts Caucus.
-She also serves as Vice Chair for Outreach of the House Democratic Caucus, having previously served as the House Democratic Whip.
+Prior to her election as Leader, she previously served as Vice Chair for Outreach of the House Democratic Caucus and the House Democratic Whip.

-Outside of the Virginia General Assembly, appointments include: Chair of the Board for Jobs for Virginia Graduates and Virginia State Director for both Women in Government and the National Foundation for Women Legislators.
+Outside of the Virginia General Assembly, she serves as Chair of the Board for Jobs for Virginia Graduates.
 In addition, she was selected to join the bipartisan Governing Institute’s Women in Government Class of 2017.
-She is also a member of the Board of Directors of the following organizations: American Jewish Committee (AJC), Clean Air Partners, the Center for Public Policy Innovation (CPPI) and Jewish Federation for Group Homes (JFGH).
+She is also a member of the Board of Directors of the following organizations: American Jewish Committee (AJC), Clean Air Partners, the Center for Public Policy Innovation (CPPI), the Fairfax County Arts Council and Jewish Foundation for Group Homes (JFGH).